UniMath/agda-unimath/src/foundation/quasiidempotent-maps.lagda.md

 ### Realigning the quasiidempotence coherence

-Given a quasiidempotent `f` then any other preidempotence proof `H` that is homotopic to the coherent one is also coherent.
+Given a quasiidempotent `f` then any other preidempotence homotopy `H : f ∘ f ~ f` that is homotopic to the coherent one is also coherent.

 ```agda
 module _